awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-client-side-ssl-authentication.md

 1. To save the settings, choose **Save Changes**\.

    If the API has been deployed previously in the API Gateway console, you'll need to redeploy it for the changes to take effect\.
+For more information, see [Redeploy a REST API to a Stage](how-to-deploy-api-with-console.md#apigateway-how-to-redeploy-api-console)\.

 After a certificate is selected for the API and saved, API Gateway uses the certificate for all calls to HTTP integrations in your API\.